 The Clinical Psychology Program Grievance Committee will seek to deal expeditiously, confidentially and fairly with the grievance expressed.
 This committee includes three faculty members and three graduate students.
 Two faculty members and two graduate students will come from the Clinical Psychology program as these people would be most familiar with the intricacies of the program.
-The other two members (one faculty member and one graduate student) will come from the Community, Experimental, or Industrial-Organizational programs.
+The other two members (one faculty member and one graduate student) will come from the Community, Psychological Science, or Industrial-Organizational programs.
 All of the committee members will be randomly selected by the Director of Clinical Training and appointed for two years (the initial terms will be staggered to ensure continuity).
-The Committee will select a chairperson from among its members (selected by the Director of Clinical Training) will step in as needed.
-The Director of Clinical Training will work to ensure equity in the committee with regard to race/ethnicity, gender, and level of experience (i.e. tenure and non-tenure faculty, first year and advanced graduate students), to name a few.
+The Committee will select a chairperson from among its members to oversee the completion of its responsibilities.
+Alternate committee members (selected by the Director of Clinical Training) will step in as needed.
+The Director of Clinical Training will work to ensure equity in the committee with regard to race/ethnicity, gender, and level of experience (i.e. tenure and nontenure faculty, first year and advanced graduate students), to name a few.